Ainuddin Abdul Wahid

 Tan Sri Dato' Ainuddin bin Abdul Wahid (3 November 1929 – 18 May 2013) was a Malaysian educationist and the first inaugural Vice Chancellor of Universiti Teknologi Malaysia (UTM).
 He made great contributions to educational institutions in Malaysia.
 In 2000, he received the Anugerah Maal Hijrah 1421H prominent figure award.

-Biography

 Early education

 He received his early or lower education at the Teluk Anson (Teluk Intan) Boys Malay School, Perak.
 Since elementary school, he began to show his interest in engineering, although at that point he did not yet fully understand what the engineering field was.
 He furthered his studies to the upper secondary level at the Anglo-Chinese School, Ipoh.

-Ainuddin graduated with a Bachelor of Science degree in engineering from the Bristol University, United Kingdom in 1956.
-He then took post-graduate work in Traffic and Road Engineering from Ohio State University in 1962 and was awarded a Fellowship from the International Road Federation, US.
+Ainuddin graduated with a Bachelor of Science degree in engineering from the University of Bristol, United Kingdom in 1956.

-Upon his return from United Kingdom in 1957, Ainuddin served as assistant engineer with the Public Works Department (PWD).

-In 1962, he was appointed as an assistant engineer for the Sungai Way-Klang Federal Highway project before rising to the senior executive engineer position in 1965.

 Universiti Teknologi Malaysia (UTM)

 Later, in 1969, he transferred from his daily work at Malaysian Public Works Department to the Technical Institute, Kuala Lumpur at the government's request as the institution's Principal.